 Designing a kitchen for your home is like solving a crossword puzzle.
 With endless design options, the process can be daunting.
-Don’t worry!
-We have got you covered.
-From cutlery units to wicker baskets, this simple HDB kitchen design style quiz will help you decide which kitchen is best for you.
-Refer to the answer keys below the question to find your ideal kitchen type.
+But don’t worry!
+We’ve got you covered.
+From cutlery units to wicker baskets, this simple HDB kitchen design quiz will help you decide which kitchen design is the best fit for you.
+Refer to the answer keys below the questions to find your ideal kitchen type.

 How to plan and design the perfect kitchen?